VITA last update May 19, 2024

 Statesboro, Georgia 30459

-website: www.effectivelearning.net
+website: https://blog.effectivelearning.net/

 Facebook page: https://www.facebook.com/richard.stapleton.397

-I taught all but three small business management courses offered by the business school at Georgia Southern during 1970-2005, at least one per year, all with the case method
+Taught all but three small business management courses offered by the business school at Georgia Southern during 1970-2005, at least one per year, all with the case method

 Founded the teaching of entrepreneurship at Georgia Southern.
 Wrote the syllabus for the first entrepreneurship course in 1987.
 Taught most entrepreneurship courses offered during 1987-2005, all with the case method

-Started an advisory board for the E/SB emphasis area in 1996 composed of area entrepreneurs, retired executives, and former students who own and operate small businesses.
+Started an advisory board for the E/SB emphasis area in 1996 composed of area entrepreneurs, retired executives, and former students who owned and operated small businesses.
 Conducted an Annual Meeting in the spring of the year at which E/SB advisory board members interacted with students and judged the Small Business Institute Case of the Year contest.
 First, Second, and Third place winners were selected from among ten or so cases developed in the Spring Applied Small Business course by students in teams of three members

-Data and analysis showing why these questions should be included on all student evaluation forms and weighted in all faculty evaluations are published in “Optimizing the Fairness of Student Evaluations: A Study of Correlations Between Instructor Excellence, Study Production, Learning Production, and Expected Grades,” by Richard John Stapleton & Gene Murkison (2001), published as the lead article in the June 2001 issue of the Journal of Management Education, published by the Organizational Behavior Teaching Society, a national professional association composed of business professors from leading US universities.
+Data and analysis showing why these questions should be included on all student evaluation forms and weighted in all faculty evaluations are published in “Optimizing the Fairness of Student Evaluations: A Study of Correlations Between Instructor Excellence, Study Production, Learning Production, and Expected Grades,” by Richard John Stapleton & Gene Murkison (2001), published as the lead article in the June 2001 issue of the Journal of Management Education, published by the Organizational Behavior Teaching Society, a national professional association composed of business professors from leading US universities

 FORMAL EDUCATION